Shark/wasm-workflows-plugin/modules/examples/ferris-says/README.md

           / '-----' \
 ```

 You'll find a sample workflow in [`workflow.yaml`](workflow.yaml).
 The module expects an input parameter `text` and produces an output parameter of the same name.
+The Wasm module is a public package on GitHub's Container Registry (ghcr.io), so you don't need to build or publish anything.

 ## Developing